ethanAthompson/rust_solar/README.md

 ### Feature-Note
 Determining the year, month, and days on the calendars of each Celestial body is important.

+### Feauture-Note 2
+Determining the start time of each Celestial body Prime Meridian is important.

 ## Supports
 - Calendars